THE STAR

 (Pause.
 Looks at it longer.
 Softens a little,

-his head angrily)
+but shakes his head angrily)

 Preposterous.